-As an alternative to entering computer names and IP addresses for virtual NICs when you customize guest operating systems, you can create a custom application and configure it so that vCenter Server can generate the names and addresses.
+Instead of entering computer names and IP addresses for virtual NICs when you customize guest operating systems, you can create a custom application and configure it in such a way that vCenter Server generates the names and addresses.

 Verify that Perl is installed on vCenter Server.

 - Create the application and save it on the vCenter Server system's local disk.

 - Select a vCenter Server instance in the inventory.

 - Click the Configure tab, click Settings, and click Advanced Settings.

 - Click Edit and enter the configuration parameters for the script.